karthikeya03/Drive-Ready/SUBNETTING.md

   - Here, `/24` means the first 24 bits are for the network.
 The rest can be used for devices.

-# Example: Allocating 30 IP Addresses To 30 Computers Using Class C
+# Example 1: Allocating 30 IP Addresses To 30 Computers Using Class C

 ### Problem
 Using a Class C network (default mask 255.255.255.0), we get 256 IP addresses.
 Allocating only 30 addresses wastes 226 IP addresses.